 Dead Deer Disposal

-- Within city limits, contact Republic Services at 406-543-3157, and they will remove the deer for free within 72 hours of notification.
+- Within city limits, contact Republic Services at 406-543-3157, and they may remove the deer for free within 72 hours of notification.
 The deer must be located at a regular garbage pickup site.
 If the deer is decayed or in pieces, it must be in a garbage container.
-If you are reporting a dead deer please call during regular business hours - 8 a.m. to 5 p.m., Monday - Friday.
+Republic may not be able to pick up deer on automated routes.
+If you are reporting a dead deer please call Republic for details during regular business hours - 8 a.m. to 5 p.m., Monday - Friday.
+Republic may not be able to provide this service in all areas.

 - If the deer is located in the middle of the road, or otherwise poses an immediate human safety concern, call 911.